paulhurgh/ProgramsInformationPeople/_sources/StringFormatting/ExtraExercises.rst

 .. activecode:: ee_interpolation_032
    :tags: StringFormatting/Interpolation.rst
+   :spacedrepetition: True

+   3.2 Below, we have provided a list of tuples that contain information about summer Olympic meets.
+Create a new list called ``olympics_info`` using these tuples so that if the tuple is ('2016', 'Rio de Janeiro, Brazil'), then what is added to ``olympics_info`` is the string: "The 2016 Olympics were held in Rio de Janeiro, Brazil."
+Do this by using string interpolation.

    tups = [('2016', 'Rio de Janeiro, Brazil'), ('2012', 'London, Great Britain'), ('2008', 'Beijing, China'), ('2004', 'Athens, Greece'), ('2000', 'Sydney, Australia'), ('1996', 'Atlanta, Georgia, USA'), ('1992', 'Barcelona, Spain'), ('1988', 'Seoul, Korea')]